 Boom.
 Bang.
 Crackle.
 Sizzle.
-While we love the festive feel of fireworks, the effect and sounds they make can be upsetting to pets, including cats and dogs.
+While we love the festive feel of fireworks displays on holidays such as Memorial Day, Fourth of July and New Year’s Eve, the effect and loud noises they make can be upsetting to pets, including cats and dogs.

 Here are some tips from Dr. Katy Nelson, Chewy's resident vet, to help ease your furry friend's fears and quell their anxiety.